watrall/colab-projectile-point-classifier-tutorial/README.md

 - Save and reload your trained model for future use.
 - Develop confidence in reading ML metrics like accuracy, loss, overfitting, and underfitting.

+## What You’ll Need

+- A Google account (required for using Google Colab and Google Drive).
+- Access to Google Colab (free to use in your browser with a Google account).
+- A small set of rights-cleared projectile point images (start with around 50 images).
+- Image quality matters.
+Clear, well-lit, in-focus images make it easier for the model to learn distinguishing patterns such as fluting, base shape, or shoulder angles.
+- Include variation: different lighting, backgrounds, and orientations.
+A model trained only on clean catalog shots may struggle with field photos.
+- More images are always better.
+Large and varied datasets usually produce more accurate models, but even 50 images will let you complete this tutorial successfully.
+- No installations required.
+Everything runs directly in the browser through Colab, and your files will be stored in Google Drive.

 ## Step 1 — Connect Google Drive and Upload Your Dataset